Application Process

 Although the UNLV Office of Admissions does not require a social security number on your application for admission, you will need to provide your Social Security Number (SSN) if you plan to complete a FAFSA.
 You must be a U.S. citizen or eligible non-citizen to complete the FAFSA.

-If you have already applied for admission and have not reported your SSN on your admission application, you may update your information with the Office of the Registrar located in the Student Services Center, Building C.
+If you have already applied for admission and have not reported your SSN on your admission application or need to update your SSN, you may update your information with the Office of the Registrar located in the Student Services Center, Building C.

 If you are a continuing student, you must be making Satisfactory Academic Progress to receive financial aid.